-The SVIO will notify the complainant if the University cannot, in unusual cases, maintain the complainant's confidentiality/privacy.
+to investigate and respond to the allegations may be limited.
+The IO will notify the complainant if the University cannot, in unusual cases, maintain the complainant's confidentiality/privacy.
 The complainant's and respondent's identities will only be revealed to those individuals who need to know their names in order to investigate or adjudicate the complaint or provide interim measures.

-In situations where the University becomes aware of behavior or a pattern of behavior by one or more respondents, the University will take appropriate action in an attempt to protect the University community.
+If the University becomes aware of behavior or a pattern of behavior by one or more respondents, the University will take appropriate action in an attempt to protect the University community.

-II.
-Investigation and Resolution of Complaints
+D. Investigation and Resolution of Complaints of Sexual Violence

-A. Timely Resolution
+1. Timely Resolution

-The process of resolving complaints, exclusive of any appeal, should be completed, unless there are special circumstances, within 60 business days of the filing of the written complaint.
-The appeal should be completed, absent special circumstances, within 30 business days of the filing of the appeal.
+The process of resolving complaints, not including any appeal, should be completed, where practicable, within 60 business days of the filing of the written complaint.
+The appeal should be completed, where practicable, within 30 business days of the filing of the appeal.
 In the event that a Hearing Panel is convened, the complainant and the respondent will both be provided with a copy of the decision of the Panel and given 10 business days from the date of the transmittal of the Hearing Panel's decision to file an appeal.

-B. Rights and Protections for Complainant and Respondent
+2. Rights and Protections for Complainant and Respondent

-- 1. The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice. - 2.
-The complainant and respondent have the right to be treated with respect, dignity, sensitivity and fairness throughout the entire process.
-They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds. - 3.
-Both parties have the right to participate in the process, or to refrain from participation.
-The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University determines to abide by that request. - 4.
-Both parties may have a lawyer or other advisor present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements, seek the production of evidence, or question any witnesses.
-A non-lawyer advisor must be a member of the University community. - 5.
-Evidence of prior sexual conduct by the complainant or respondent with other partners will not be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent.
-If there is credible evidence of a pattern of violations of the Sexual Violence Policy, evidence that helps to establish such a pattern may be considered by the Hearing Panel. - 6.
-While the process is underway, appropriate interim measures will be taken to protect the parties.
-If both the complainant and the respondent are faculty members, the Dean(s) of the school(s) to which the faculty members have appointments-or the Dean(s)' designee(s)-would work with the complainant and respondent, ensuring support is provided to both sides, and implementing interim measures to protect the parties, consistent with principles of fairness.
-In the event that the complainant is a staff member or a student, the Dean of the school to which the respondent has an appointment-or the Dean's designee-will work with Human Resources (for staff members) and the Vice Provost for University Life (for students) to implement interim measures.
+(a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice.

+(b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity and fairness throughout the entire process.
+They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds.

+(c) Both parties have the right to participate in the process, or to refrain from participation.
+The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University determines to abide by that request.

+(d) Both parties may have an advisor, who may be their lawyer, present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements, seek the production of evidence, or question any witnesses.
+Advisors must be a member of the University community, unless the advisor is serving as legal counsel to one of the parties.

+(e) Evidence of prior sexual conduct by the complainant or respondent with other partners will not ordinarily be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent.

+(f) If there is credible evidence of a pattern of violations of the Sexual Misconduct Policy, evidence that helps to establish such a pattern may be considered by the Hearing Panel.

+(g) While the process is underway, appropriate interim measures will be taken to protect the parties.
+If both the complainant and the respondent are faculty members, the Dean(s) of the school(s) to which the faculty members have appointments-or the Dean(s)' designee(s)-would work with the complainant and respondent, ensuring support is provided to both parties, and implementing interim measures to protect the parties, consistent with principles of fairness.
+In the event that the complainant is a staff member or a student, the Dean of the School to which the respondent has an appointment-or the Dean's designee-will work with Human Resources (for staff members) and the Vice Provost for University Life (for students) to implement interim measures.

-C. Preliminary Determination
+3. Preliminary Determination